 Season 18 included a leg in India with a lot of tea-themed tasks, sponsored by Snapple.
 In a subversion, they resisted the urge to plug Snapple at every opportunity and didn't even explain that the teas used were Snapple-brand until the finish line.
 Zig-zagged when one clue was a bottle of iced tea, as the bottles were unlabeled but the racers still recognized them; Jen and Kisha even thought they had to find a Snapple factory until they found the real clue under the cap.

 Leg 10 of Season 19 had teams drive to the Ford Proving Grounds in Belgium where they had to drive Mustangs.
 The prize for winning the leg was a Mustang for each team member.
 Oddly enough, the next leg had a task based on the comic Tintin and aired at about the time a movie adaptation hit theaters, but no reference was made to the movie at all; Tintin was presented as merely a Belgian cultural icon.

-Reality Show Genre Blindness: Phil has two variations on the Catch Phrase he uses to greet teams at the Pit Stop.
+Phil has two variations on the Catch Phrase he uses to greet teams at the Pit Stop.
 He normally uses, "You are team number n," to check the teams in.
 However, he sometimes uses the far more ominous, "You are the nth team to arrive," which always proceeds either a penalty or another clue, yet teams are always caught off guard when Phil follows it up with, "However..."note Though this was finally averted by Nicole in Season 23.

 Several challenges have a band playing local music, for no apparent purpose except driving the racers completely nuts as their patience wears thin and the music keeps distracting them.